Who Does What on Your Healthcare Team

 When your child is admitted to the hospital, your child's regular doctor asks the hospitalist to care for your child.
 The hospitalist develops the initial plan of care, discusses it with your child's doctor at the time of admission, and then is responsible for managing your child's care during the rest of hospitalization.
 Learn more about Hospitalists.

-Fellows are doctors who have completed a pediatric residency and are now working closely with the doctors in an area (such as infectious disease or adolescent medicine) in which they have chosen to specialize.
+Fellows are doctors who have completed a pediatric residency and are now working closely with the doctors in an area in which they have chosen to specialize, such as infectious disease or adolescent medicine.
+Fellows in pediatric critical care are now completing additional training, working very closely with the attending intensivist to monitor and determine treatment plans and to closely supervise pediatric residents and students.

 - Medical Students

 Medical students have completed undergraduate school and are currently in medical school to acquire knowledge and skills to become a doctor.
 They work under the close supervision of the physicians.
+In the PICU/PCCC medical students work under the close supervision of the residents, fellows, and attending intensivists.
 They do not make independent decisions about care, but provide an extra pair of educated eyes and ears, and are able to help with any needed research.

 The nurses at Golisano Children’s Hospital have completed education in the care of infants, children, and adolescents.

-- The Nurse Manager is responsible for directing and coordinating nursing care on each unit.
+- The Nurse Manager and Assistant Nurse Managers are responsible for directing and coordinating nursing care on each unit.

 - Registered Nurses (RNs) plan and provide care under the guidance of your physician.
 They coordinate the daily care of your child and provide information, education and emotional support.